-Salt River Schools is a member of the CAA and often hosts games and tournaments at its facilities.
-The CAA identifies itself as "a not-for-profit corporation for non-traditional education institutions," according to its website.
-The association includes traditional high schools, charter schools, parochial schools and home-school organizations CAA officials announced that there would be no sanctions handed down as a result of the reported racist gestures and slurs, said Randall Baum, CAA executive director.
+The Game Preparatory Academy in Glendale, What's Next? which was considered a neutral site.
+Salt River Schools is a member of Salt River, led by senior captain the CAA and often hosts games and Sialik King, entered the match seeded tournaments at its facilities.
+The CAA 10th after a strong regular season with identifies itself as "a not-for-profit cora record of 9-3, which included a sixporation for non-traditional education match winning streak.
+Caurus Acadinstitutions," according to its website. emy was ranked seventh.
+The association includes traditional This time, Salt River had the fan high schools, charter schools, paro- CAA officials announced that there would be no sanctions handed down as a result of the reported racist gestures chial schools and home-school organiand slurs, said Randall Baum, CAA executive director.
 All Baum would acknowledge is that "something did happen" at the match in Anthem, but he declined to elaborate.
 Roanhorse said after the game that she was proud of both teams despite what had happened off the court.
 "We have to learn from this situbiggest step that we are trying to make here, the impression is that it's not acceptable [to behave that way].
 But at the same time, we can all come together to make it work and to move forward and learn from this type of situation," she said.
 "We never, ever want any of our student athletes, our family members or spectators to be in that type of situation."
 Baum said the CAA will establish a committee that will develop cultural competency policies.
 Salt River Schools remains in the CAA and will play Caurus in other sports in the future.
 Salt River Schools leadership has spoken with CAA officials and Caurus administrators multiple times since the October 22 match.
 They even offered to provide cultural sensitivity training.
 "We are strong.
 We are resilient.
 And we believe coming together to overcome this adversity will have a positive impact on our student athletes," stated a letter dated October 25 to students, families and staff.
 "We are leaving this situation even more convinced that we have amazingly talented athletes capable of maintaining their composure under the most stressful conditions, such as being confronted with racially antagonistic words and behaviors during competition, which we know happens more than anyone cares to admit.
-We are also humbled by the actions of our coaching staff. so committed to the students in their charge that they would risk forfeiting a game to ensure the safety of their athletes."
-Salt River Elementary School Teacher Named Arizona Teacher of the Year
+We are also humbled by the actions of our coaching staff, so committed to the students in their charge that they would risk forfeiting a game to ensure the safety of their athletes."